mcabbott/AxisKeys.jl/README.md

 Other older packages (pre-Julia-1.0):

-* [NamedArrays](https://github.com/davidavdav/NamedArrays.jl) also provides names & ranges,
+* [NamedArrays](https://github.com/davidavdav/NamedArrays.jl) also provides names & keys,
-ranges are always OrderedDict.
-Named lookup looks like `NA[:x => 13.0]` instead of `A(x=13.0)` here; this is not very fast.
+which are always `OrderedDict`s.
+Named lookup looks like `NA[:x => 13.0]`
+instead of `A(x=13.0)` here; this is not very fast.
-Dimension names & ranges can be set after creation.
+Dimension names & keys can be set after creation.
 Has nice pretty-printing routines.

 * [LabelledArrays](https://github.com/JuliaDiffEq/LabelledArrays.jl) adds names for individual elements, more like a NamedTuple.
 Only for small sizes: the storage inside is a Tuple, not an Array.